cisco-ie/cisco-tp-client/readme.md

 ### setHttpFeedback(`settings`)

-Sets an HTTP Feedback expression.
-These are feedback on events from the codec, which are posted to a specified `serverUrl` (AKA: webhook url) to monitor changes to a particular XPath
+Set a HTTP feedback notification to monitor a particular XPath.
+The notifications are posted to the specified `serverUrl` *(AKA: a webhook url)* that are set within the settings parameter.

 #### settings